-Illinois Police officer shot following chase, suspect arrested - NewsBreak
+Illinois police officer shot following chase, suspect arrested - NewsBreak

 BROWN COUNTY, Ill.
 (WCIA) — A central Illinois police officer is recovering from a serious gunshot wound he suffered Saturday night while arresting a man.

-The man who police say shot the officer, 29-year-old Daniel Payne of Greenbrier, Tenn., was arrested and charged with Attempted First Degree Murder of a Police Officer.1 shot, 1 stabbed at Huntsville apartment complex
+The man who police say shot the officer, 29-year-old Daniel Payne of Greenbrier, Tenn., was arrested and charged with Attempted First Degree Murder of a Police Officer.

 Payne was pulled over in Mendosia Saturday night, but he sped away from the traffic stop.
 Officers from multiple law enforcement agencies pursued Payne through two counties until he crashed in Brown County.